BrokenSource/Rustbin/.github/readme.md

 Rustbin bundles a small [(rust)](../rustbin/main.rs) program to spawn shims faster than `[project.scripts]` ever could:

-> ✅ Less than a millisecond to call a shim, compared to ~105ms for a python script
+> ✅ Less than a millisecond overhead, compared to ~105ms for a python script

 ```sh
 # Note: /bin/cargo is effectively a zero-cost symlink